ScottContini/a_better_xorshift128-inverter/README.md

 provide 3 outputs in the command line, it is very likely that there is only one seed so it will derive the exact seed that will match all outputs.

-- a_better_inverter_optimised_v0.c (ifaster code): The same as a_better_inverter.c but it is a lot faster.
+- a_better_inverter_optimised_v0.c (faster code): The same as a_better_inverter.c but it is a lot faster.
 It uses ideas based upon pull request 6 from Zibri.
+Zibri observed that parallel bit computation can be used to speed up the innermost function call, which is currently the bottleneck.
-Whereas a_better_inverter.c was designed for readability (explained in my blog), this version is better to use in practice to find the secrets.
+Whereas a_better_inverter.c was designed for readability (explained in my blog), this version is much better to use in practice to find the seeds.

 ## xorshift128.c compilation: